bintlabs/python-sync-db/README.md

 few synchronization procedures: `pull`, `push`, `register` and `repair`.

-Until otherwise stated, assume it hasn't yet been tested in a real application.
+This library is currently undergoing testing in a real application.

 ## Restrictions ##